 - Black Husky history and genetics

-- Black Siberian Husky health
+- Black Husky puppies

 In this clip you can see black and white Husky Lobo winning the hearts of spectators at the 2020 Westminster Kennel Club agility competition.
 You’re sure to fall for him too, but what else do you need to know about Huskies with black coats?
 Let’s see!